-This is the official website of Garfield County government in west central Colorado.
-The county covers nearly two million acres of land, ranging from rugged alpine mountains to high mountain desert plateaus, and about 60% of its land is publicly owned.
-Home to more than 56,000 people, Garfield County boasts incredible outdoor adventures, a premier seasonal climate and has major rail, interstate and air access.
-Industries include energy development, tourism, ranching and farming. more-|
+NEW ENERGY IN THE WILD WEST: This is the official website of Garfield County government in west central Colorado.
+The county covers nearly two million acres, ranging from rugged alpine mountains to high mountain desert plateaus - about 60% public lands.
+Home to approximately 58,000 people, Garfield County boasts incredible outdoor adventures, a premier seasonal climate and has major rail, interstate and air access.
+Industries include energy development, tourism, ranching and farming. demographics-|